racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Events.md

 * Component: a link to the related component.
 * Event type id: unique identifier for an event.
 Consists of a prefix which is related component.code + an auto-incremental number e.g. SSO-MON-PMACHINE-0001
-* Tags / Labels: Pylabs tags / labels format.
+* Tags / Labels: PyLabs tags / labels format.
 * Description: a description of the event specified.
 * Solution: possible solution when event occurs.
 * Severity overrule: with this value you can overrule the severity specified when the event was raised.